Off-shell phase diagram of BPS black holes in AdS$_5$: Off-shell free energy of BPS black holes

 \subsection{Exact Method for off-shell BPS free energy}

-The off-shell free energy constructed earlier in section-(\ref{2.2}) was from first principles.
-Starting from the standard thermodynamic relation in eqn. (\ref{2.19}), the temperature and potentials conjugate to charges were taking to be free parameters, acquiring their on-shell values only after a certain minimisation procedure (see eqn.(\ref{dFzero})).
-Once the on-shell values of thermodynamic potentials are used in eqn. (\ref{2.19}), the on-shell free energy of~\cite{Ezroura:2021vrt} is recovered.
-A phenomenological construction valid close to phase transition point was considered in the previous subsection-(\ref{alternative1}).
-We now look for an exact method to obtain the off-shell BPS free energy, which will also allow us to propose BPS effective potentials in the boundary theory.
+The off-shell free energy constructed earlier in section-(\ref{2.2}) was exact, once the basic thermodynamic quantities are known.
+Starting from the standard thermodynamic relation in eqn. (\ref{2.19}), the temperature and potentials conjugate to charges were taken to be free parameters, acquiring their on-shell values only after a certain minimisation procedure (see eqn.(\ref{dFzero})).
+Once the on-shell values of thermodynamic potentials are used in eqn. (\ref{2.19}), the on-shell free energy of~\cite{Choi:2018vbz,Choi:2018hmj,Ezroura:2021vrt} is recovered.
+A phenomenological construction valid close to phase transition point was considered in the previous subsection-(\ref{alternative1}), which is valid when the order parameter is small.
+We now look for a method which is valid in general, and will systematically yield off-shell BPS free energy.
+This construction will also allow us to propose BPS effective potentials in the boundary theory.
 This might lead to an easier off-shell construction in certain cases, where first principles derivation may not otherwise be possible or tedious to obtain. \\

 Consider a simple black hole system, where the on-shell free energy $G(r_+)$, and the Hawking temperature denoted as $T_H (r_+)$, are given.
 We call $T_H (r_+)$ as the on-shell value of temperature.
 The off-shell free energy is supposed to be a function of $r_+$ (order parameter), and an off-shell temperature $T$ (a free parameter at this stage), whose dependence on the order parameter is not fixed yet.
 We can thus propose an off-shell free energy as,